awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

       Before Aurora MySQL 1\.23, for the `--engine-mode` option, use `parallelquery`\.
 The `--engine-mode` parameter applies to the `create-db-cluster` operation\.
 Then the engine mode of the cluster is used automatically by subsequent `create-db-instance` operations\.
    +  For the `--db-cluster-parameter-group-name` option, specify the name of a DB cluster parameter group that you created and specified the parameter value `aurora_parallel_query=ON`\.
 If you omit this option, you can create the cluster with a default parameter group and later modify it to use such a custom parameter group\.
    +  For the `--engine-version` option, use an Aurora MySQL version that's compatible with parallel query\.
-Use the procedure from [Planning for a Parallel Query Cluster](#aurora-mysql-parallel-query-planning) to get a list of versions if necessary\.
+Use the procedure from [Planning for a parallel query cluster](#aurora-mysql-parallel-query-planning) to get a list of versions if necessary\.
 If practical, use at least 1\.23\.0 or 2\.09\.0\.
 These versions and all higher ones contain substantial enhancements to parallel query\.

       The following code example shows how\.
 Substitute your own value for each of the environment variables such as *$CLUSTER\_ID*\.